kmwalsh/KMW-Functions-Shortcodes/README.md

 You can use it (almost) exactly as-is by copying the `dist` folder into your WordPress `wp-content/mu-plugins` folder.

-If you want to use the Sass, Gulp, etc. stuff (probably best if you wanted to make greater modifications): `npm install`
+If you want to use the Sass, Gulp, etc. stuff (probably best if you wanted to make greater modifications): `npm install` and then `gulp` to recompile the assets.

 You can also modify/rebuild the documentation if you really want.
 It is built with [phpDoc](https://www.phpdoc.org/).
 I used the Composer version.